California v. Acevedo Case Brief

 Rule

-Under the automobile exception to the Fourth Amendment, officers may search an automobile and any containers within it if they have probable cause to believe that evidence or contraband is present.
-This includes situations where probable cause is directed solely at a particular container within the vehicle; officers may open that container without a warrant.
-The scope of the search is limited to areas and containers that could reasonably conceal the object of the search.
-To the extent prior cases suggested a warrant was required for container-specific probable cause in a vehicle, they are overruled.
+Under the automobile exception to the Fourth Amendment’s warrant requirement, police may conduct a warrantless search of an automobile and the containers within it when they have probable cause to believe that contraband or evidence is present.
+If probable cause is limited to a particular container in the vehicle, officers may search only that container without a warrant.
+California v.
+Acevedo overrules United States v.
+Chadwick and Arkansas v.
+Sanders to the extent those cases required a warrant to open containers in vehicles where probable cause pertained solely to the container.

 Holding